kenogihara/sentiment_analysis/README.md

 ## Tokenization

-1. **Separate all reviews from texts to words** I used nltk's word_tokenize function to represent each review into words separated by commas.
+**Separate all reviews from texts to words:** I used nltk's `word_tokenize` function to represent each review into words separated by commas.

 ```py
 reviews["tokenized"] = reviews["Review"].apply(nltk.word_tokenize)
 ```

-2. **Filter every review by removing stopwords** I used lambda function and nltk's corpus of stopwords and punctuation from the string module to remove words that do not contribute to the sentiment of a review.
+**Filter every review by removing stopwords:** I used lambda function and nltk's corpus of stopwords and punctuation from the string module to remove words that do not contribute to the sentiment of a review.

 ```py
 stopwords = nltk.corpus.stopwords.words("english")